xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 ```
 ​
 These lines define two things, a Composable app theme to handle our custom colors, and static class which provides them.
-The full implementation of these classes can be found [here].
+The full implementation of these classes can be found [here](https://github.com/xmartlabs/gong/blob/b0b617e56403c1f499704111acad89093aa3c9d6/app/src/main/java/com/xmartlabs/gong/ui/theme/AppTheme.kt#L10).
 ​
 ​
 ### Extending [shape] and [typography].
 ​
-To extend these classes, we can follow the same idea, we can create a [`AppShapes`] class and a [`AppTypography`] class the same way and declare custom theme properties.
+To extend these classes, we can follow the same idea, we can create a [`AppShapes`] class and a [`AppTypographies`] class the same way and declare custom theme properties.
 ​
-I will not explain the code because it's analogue, you can find it on [GitHub] and if you have any questions, don't forget to post a comment!
+I will not explain the code because it's analogue, you can find it on [GitHub](https://github.com/xmartlabs/gong/tree/b0b617e56403c1f499704111acad89093aa3c9d6/app/src/main/java/com/xmartlabs/gong/ui/theme) and if you have any questions, don't forget to post a comment!
 ​
 ​
 # Adding custom resources to your theme